awsdocs/amazon-inspector-user-guide/doc_source/inspector_verify-sig-agent-download-linux.md

    gpg --import inspector.key
    ```

-   The command returns results similar to the following:
+   The command returns results that are similar to the following:

    ```
    gpg: key 58360418: public key "Amazon Inspector <inspector@amazon.com>" imported